What We're Doing to Keep You Safe and Healthy During Covid-19 CLICK HERE

 At Periodontal Associates of Memphis, our goal is to prevent periodontal disease from causing lasting damage to your gums.
 Most Americans have some stage of gum disease, ranging from mild gingivitis to advanced periodontal disease.
 Our office offers treatment for every stage of gum disease, allowing us to stop or even reverse its effects to restore your gums to health and minimize the chances of tooth loss.

-Dr. Craddock and Dr. Godat are two of the most experienced periodontists in Memphis and can provide you with excellent care.
+Dr. Godat and Dr. King are the most experienced periodontists in Memphis and can provide you with excellent care.
 Contact us for an appointment today!

 More adults lose teeth from periodontal disease than tooth decay.
 Contact us today to talk about periodontal treatment.